omerlin/yncrea-virtualization/docs/day1/22_virtualBoxLabs.md

 ```
 Look if VT-x options are activated

+!!!
+Tip
+    For a future use:
+    Under git-bash or any WSL Linux machine (if virtualbox is added to Environment PATH variable)
+    ``` VBoxManage.exe showvminfo worker1|grep NIC```

 # Labs 1: Using Linux Box with Vagrant

 ## Step 1: Start a VM